Claude Davis (American football)

-Claude Davis (born June 14, 1989) is an American football linebacker for the Sioux City Bandits of Champions Indoor Football (CIF).
+Claude Davis (born June 14, 1989) is an American professional football defensive lineman for the Vegas Knight Hawks of the Indoor Football League (IFL).
 He was signed by the New York Jets as an undrafted free agent in 2013.
 He played college football at the University of South Florida.

 Early years

 Davis attended Lake Gibson High School in Florida.
 He earned first-team all-state honors in his senior season at Lake Gibson High School.
 He also played in the North vs. South All-Star Game.

 College career

 East Mississippi Community College

 He attended East Mississippi Community College where he spend his freshman and sophomore seasons.
 He was named to the 2009 Mississippi Association of Community & Junior Colleges All-North State First-team.
 He also was selected to the 2009 NJCAA Preseason All-American First-team.
 He was selected to the 2008 MACJC All-North State Second-team in his freshman season.

 University of South Florida

 Davis spent his junior and senior seasons at the University of South Florida.
 In his Senior season, he had 16 tackles, 6 sacks, 2 Forced fumbles and one pass deflection.